 What is Buddhist Medicine?

 The Buddhist tradition defines itself as a collection of philosophical and practical solutions to ameliorate suffering.
-Chief among the forms of suffering is illness, and Buddhist traditions worldwide have sought to address this central human problem.
+Illness is among the chief forms of suffering, and Buddhist traditions worldwide have sought to address this central human problem for millennia.
 This talk explores the multifaceted tradition of “Buddhist medicine.”
 It introduces a range of Buddhist ideas, practices, and other cultural and social formations that Buddhists across the world have utilized in seeking health and preventing disease.
 This body of healing knowledge emerged via centuries of interplay, borrowing, and translation between Asian cultures in the premodern period, and is now practiced all over the world in diverse and locally-specific ways.

 This talk is best for: Medical Humanities, Religious Studies, Asian Studies, Philosophy, practitioners of Buddhism and/or meditation, general interest, public libraries.